 - Additional Considerations

 - If you or anyone in your family is sick, stay home and self-isolate to prevent the spread of COVID-19.
 You must also stay home if you or a family member are a high-risk contact of a COVID-19 case.
 Public health will provide more direction.

 - Use Ontario’s online COVID-19 Self-Assessment tool to help determine if you need to seek further care.

 Before Visiting the Beach:

-- Visit a beach closer to your home.
+- Visit a beach close to your home.
 Traveling long distances to visit a beach may contribute to the spread of COVID-19.

-- Check the local municipal website to see if the beach has opened for the season or what restrictions/closures may be place there due to COVID-19.
+- Check with your local municipality to see if the beach has opened for the season or what restrictions/closures may be place due to COVID-19.

-- Check the Health Unit website for the latest beach water test results in Haliburton County, Northumberland County and the City of Kawartha Lakes to see if the water is safe for swimming.
+- Check the Health Unit’s latest beach water test results in Haliburton County, Northumberland County and the City of Kawartha Lakes to see if the water is safe for swimming.
 You can also call the Health Unit at 1-866-888-4577, ext.
 5006.

 - Have a back-up plan.
 If the beach is too crowded and you can’t safely practise physical distancing by staying 2 metres (6 feet) away from others, consider another fun activity to do instead.

 - Hand sanitizer and disinfecting wipes (stored in a cool dry place).
 Use these, especially if soap and water are unavailable

 - Items to help you keep your distance from others on the beach and in the water.
 For parents, tents, umbrellas and blankets can be good visual reminders for children.
 You can also put physical distancing into ‘fun’ terms for kids… like staying one hoola-hoop apart, three geese apart or six beach balls apart.